seunguk-do/docker/README.md

-# CUDA - repository for dockerfiles and scripts
+# docker - repository for dockerfiles and scripts

 ## Build Image
 ```